 It’s also well worth your time to look at some real world job adverts that are similar to yours.
 Having examples of these at hand are great ways to argue that you deserve to be more fairly compensated for your work.

-But job salary aggregate websites only take into account limited factors, and job adverts for even the same roels can differ massively.
-So these are some of the factors you should take into account when trying to gauge your market worth:
+But job salary aggregate websites only take into account limited factors, and job adverts for even the same roles can differ massively.
+These are some of the factors you should take into account when trying to gauge your market worth:

 - Location – Location can be a huge determiner of how much you are paid: Even for remote workers, where you live can have a huge impact on your salary.